-- There’s a bare minimum amount of memory is needed by hash aggregation operator to even start processing the first batch of data.
-As long as the memory given to hash aggregation is equal or more than the minimum, Dremio can complete the query.
+- There is a minimal amount of memory available to the hash aggregation operator.
 Note that it is highly likely that a bare minimum of memory will be available.

 - There is sufficient disk space available for the spilled data.